codefan-byte/caminos-tfg/README.md

 ]
 ```

 Fot the `tikz` backend to work it is necessary to have a working `LaTeX` installation that included the `pgfplots` package.
+It is part of the `texlive-pictures` package in some linux distributions.

 # Plugging